ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 It's not an elegant solution, but it works...

-You should not be able to run the tests, and get a green light back!
+You should now be able to run the tests and get a green light back!

 ###  Part 2 - Add Basic authentication during testing